Doctor of Nursing Practice degree (DNP) in Advanced Clinical Care

 8. Implement the highest level of advanced practice through a personal philosophy that includes professional values, lifelong learning, advocacy, and mentorship to optimize population health interventions and outcomes.

-In the DNP, The Scholarly Project serves as the final evaluation of all End of Program outcomes.
-The clinical hour requirement of 500 is fulfilled with the completion of this project.
+In the DNP, The Scholarly Project serves as the final evaluation of all end-of program student learning outcomes.
+The clinical requirement of 500 hours is fulfilled with the completion of this project.

 Course Number Credits